kfung21/CivilCalifornia/doc/blog/7 Habits of Successful People.md

 ## 4 Life Support Factors
 1. Security
+    - sense of worth, your identity, your emotional anchorage, your self-esteem, your basic personal strength or lack of it
 2. Guidance
+    - your source of direction in life
 3. Wisdom
+    - your perspective on life, your sense of balance, your understanding of how the various parts and principles apply and relate to each other
 4. Power
+    - faculty or capacity to act, the strength and potency to accomplish something

 ## Fulfillment in Life
 * Serve
 * Produce
 * Contribute in meaningful ways

-Using intimidation (fear) builds weakness because it reinforces dependence on external factors to get things done.
-When fear replaces cooperation, both people involved become illogical and defensive.

 ## There are times to teach and not teach
-When relationships are strained and the air charged with emotion, an attempt to teach is often perceived as a form of judgment and rejection.
+* When relationships are strained and emotional, teaching may be perceived as judgment and rejection

-To take the child alone, quietly, when the relationship is good and to discuss the teaching or the value seems to have much greater impact
+* Teach when alone, quiet, and the relationship is good

+* Intimidation (fear) builds weakness.
+Depends on external factors to get things done.
+When fear replaces cooperation, both people become illogical and defensive.

 ## Things we blame
 * Genetics